Netgear AC1200 WiFi Range Extender: Setup & Guide

 • Not as seamless as a more expensive mesh WiFi system.

-For larger, multi-story homes or users demanding the absolute highest performance in every room, a mesh WiFi system might be a better, albeit more expensive, option.
-However, for solving specific dead zones in a typical home, the Netgear AC1200 is a reliable workhorse.
+For larger, multi-story homes or users requiring the absolute highest performance in every room, a mesh WiFi system might be a better, though more expensive, option.
+However, for resolving specific dead zones in a typical home, the Netgear AC1200 is a reliable workhorse.

 Frequently Asked Questions (FAQ)